Modeling Short-Range Microwave Networks to Scale Superconducting Quantum Computation: Physical components

 The Choi matrix captures only the noise aspect of the link and local SWAPs, omitting latency.
 Though links are often presumed slow, latency does not appear to be a major problem for microwave links.
 Our analysis of the above papers finds a typical link latency of roughly 200 $ns$.
 A CX gate on the \textit{ibmq\_montreal} takes roughly 400 $ns$, leading to a 1200 $ns$ local SWAP time.
 Even with microwave-optical transduction, the latency of a link is likely to be on the scale of microseconds, only slightly worse than local qubit movements.

-Repetition rate appears potentially limiting, but discussions with experimental groups give an optimistic picture about the potential to remove substantial constraints.
+The time required to reset a link between uses is often noted as a potential bottleneck, but it does not appear to be a fundamental constraint.
 The 50 kHz rate from \cite{kurpiers2018deterministic} suggests a waiting time of around 20 $\mu s$ before link re-use, and \cite{magnard2020microwave} may have a time as slow as 300 $\mu s$.
 These slow rates arise, however, from issues of tuning that in principle would be improved by orders of magnitude in an experiment optimized for repetition.
 The links used in \cite{zhong2021deterministic} reset on timescales closer to their latency, hundreds of nanoseconds.
 Furthermore, each transfer on this system is a two-way exchange, doubling the effective bandwidth in many scenarios.
-In the future, link repetition times should be as short as $1-4\mu s$.
+In the future, link repetition times will plausibly be as short as $1-4\mu s$.

-In contrast to a common assumption that links are slow compared to local processing, links may reach the same timescales as local SWAPs.
-Rather than focus on latency, we therefore shift to issues of network topology and transferred state fidelity in the following Sections.
+In contrast to a common assumption that links are slow compared to local processing - it seems that local links will achieve similar timescales as on-chip SWAPs.
+Rather than focus on latency, we therefore shift to issues of network topology and transferred state fidelity.